elugens/hello-javascript/docs/browser-related-questions/ui-events/pointer-events.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Pointer events are a modern way to handle input from a variety of pointing devices, such as a mouse, a pen/stylus, a touchscreen, and so on.
-For every mouse&#8249;event&#8250;, there is a pointer&#8249;event&#8250; that plays a similar role.
+  <div><strong>Interview Response:</strong> Pointer events are a modern way to handle input from various pointing devices, such as a mouse, a pen/stylus, and a touchscreen.
+For every mouse&#8249;event&#8250;, a pointer&#8249;event&#8250; plays a similar role.
     </div>
   </div>
 </details>